CounterCultureLabs/dumpscribe/README.md

                         Where dumpscribe should place its output. organized_output_dir  Where unmuddle should place its output.

+  cleanup_dir           Optional directory to clean up if drive is more than
+                        50 percent full.

 optional arguments:
   -h, --help            show this help message and exit -d                    Daemonize this process
   -c POST_COMMAND       Command to run after running unmuddle.py
 ```

+If cleanup_dir is specified, files are deleted from that directory (by the cleanup.py script) until the usage is under 50% on the device where the directory resides or until there are no more files in the directory.
+If deleting a file causes a directory to become empty, the empty directory is also deleted.

 ## Running as a daemon